SiddhantKadwe/siddhantkadwe.github.io/_pages/about.md

   - /about.html
 ---

-Hello everyone, thank you for visiting my webpage!
+Hello everyone, Welcome to my webpage!

-I am a MSc.
-RoboSys student at the RWTH Aachen University, Germany and currently also working as a robotics intern at the German Aerospace Center (DLR).
-I work on Nonlinear optimization of robot trajectories in GPUs.

-I completed my bachelors in Mechanical Engineering from Savitribai Phule Pune University in 2019.
-During my undergrad, I have participated in various competitions such as "Intercollegiate Rocket Engineering Competition (IREC)", organized by Experimental Sounding Rocket Association and Spaceport America; "Texas Instruments India Innovation Challenge" by you guessed it right!
-Texas Instruments and Government of India; "Aero Design Challenge" by Society of Automotive Engineers and many more...

-I am an avid traveller, likes cooking and a newbie to 10 mins Chess.

-If you have any amazing ideas or projects and would like to collaborate, feel free to message me on LinkedIn or via email :)
+I'm currently a scientific researcher at the Robotics Innovation Center of the German Research Center for Artificial Intelligence (DFKI), specializing in trajectory optimization, optimal controls, and mobile manipulation.
+With a background in robotics and a master's degree in Robotic Systems Engineering from RWTH Aachen University, I'm dedicated to advancing the field of robotics and exploring its applications in space technology.

+During my career, I've had the opportunity to work on fascinating projects, including trajectory optimization for free-floating space robots using GPUs during my internship and master's thesis at the Institute of Robotics and Mechatronics of the German Aerospace Center.
+Additionally, I've gained valuable experience as a graduate student research assistant at the Cybernetics lab of RWTH, focusing on predictive maintenance and software development.

+During my Bachelor's degree in Mechanical Engineering from Pune University, I actively participated in multiple national and international competitions, where my team and I built projects such as sounding rockets, unmanned aerial vehicles, and IoT devices.
+These experiences nurtured my love for innovation and teamwork, which I bring to my current work in robotics research.

+Beyond my professional life, I have a range of hobbies that keep me inspired and well-rounded.
+Music, chess, startups, cooking, and traveling are all significant passions of mine.
+I find music to be a great source of relaxation and creativity, while chess challenges my strategic thinking.
+I'm also intrigued by startups and the potential for innovation to shape our future.
+Lastly, cooking and traveling allow me to explore diverse cultures and expand my horizons.

+I'm deeply passionate about research in robotics and space technology and constantly seek new opportunities to contribute to groundbreaking projects.
+If you share similar interests or would like to discuss potential collaborations, I invite you to connect with me.
+Let's work together to create a future where robotics and space technology revolutionize our world.